For builders

 MCP.
 For Claude Desktop, Cursor, Cline, OpenClaw.

-One block in your MCP config and the seventeen Noctara modes are tools your model can call.
+One block in your MCP config and the eighteen Noctara modes are tools your model can call.

 {